amitxv/PC-Tuning/docs/post-install.md

 ### GPU and DirectX Graphics Kernel

-[AutoGpuAffinity](https://github.com/amitxv/AutoGpuAffinity) can be used to benchmark the most performant CPUs that the GPU related modules are assigned to
+[AutoGpuAffinity](https://github.com/amitxv/AutoGpuAffinity) can be used to benchmark the most performant CPUs that the GPU-related modules are assigned to

 ### Network Interface Card